stoopid-jerk/starfield-outpost-optimization/README.md

      - Your target rate for your farm should be the lowest "**Unit Rate**" from the "**Farm**" tab.
 This is your bottleneck.
      - You may not have the lowest "**Unit Rate**" available now, but you will later and can update the values in this tab

-7. **Production Rates**: Now it is time to use the "**Farm Production Rates**" tab.
+7. **Production Rates**: Now it is time to use the "**Production Rates**" tab.
      - This tab is the spot you will use to see if your outpost production rate exceeds cargo links.
 The tab assumes one resource per link per outpost.
      - Add your Outposts and the Resources that outpost is PRODUCING.
-If you are harvesting aluminum and iron and use a fabricators to convert those resources into adaptive frames to export through a cargo link, you should list ALL THREE in "**Farm Production Rates**"
+If you are harvesting aluminum and iron and use a fabricators to convert those resources into adaptive frames to export through a cargo link, you should list ALL THREE in "**Production Rates**"
      - Make sure you update the Constellation and Outpost Management 4 bonuses to reflect your character's situation
      - Update the number of Engineer Bots and put in details on the Extractors and/or fabricators you are using for the resource
      - Note that fabricators are always put into the "**Standard**" column